 How much does a kitchen remodel cost in St. Petersburg?

-A cosmetic refresh with entry-level cabinets starts around $40,000 to $60,000.
-Mid-range remodels with custom cabinets and stone countertops run $75,000 to $100,000+.
-Luxury kitchens with premium appliances (Wolf, Sub-Zero, Thermador) and full structural work exceed $100,000 — appliances alone can run $30,000 to $50,000.
-In older homes, cast-iron plumbing replacement and knob-and-tube rewiring add $10,000 to $30,000.
+A cosmetic refresh with entry-level RTA cabinets starts around $40,000 to $60,000.
+Mid-range remodels with custom or semi-custom cabinets and stone countertops run $75,000 to $100,000+.
+Luxury kitchens with Wolf, Sub-Zero, or Thermador appliances and full structural work exceed $100,000 — appliances alone can run $30,000 to $50,000.
+In older Old Northeast or Crescent Lake homes, cast-iron plumbing replacement to the street can add $10,000 to $20,000.

-How long does a kitchen remodel take?
+How long does a kitchen remodel take in St. Pete?

 Can I live in my house during a kitchen remodel?